artmg/micro-bit/docs/edit-code.md

 before downloading the compiled HEX file to flash to your micro:bit.

 It's incredibly easy so just dive in :)

-Try one of the two simplest scripting tools below.
+Try one of the two simplest scripting tools below, allowing a progressing from block building to code writing, or for a more powerful range of features, take a look at MicroPython.

 ### Code Kingdoms - JavaScript